jloffler/technical-documentation-page-fcc/README.md

  - Use some animation, and check for prefers reduced motion

 ## Things I learned
+ - Accessibility and animation (prefers reduced motion)
+   - when/which motion causes issues
+   - when motion can help understanding
+     - e.g. providing useful information to the user
+     - e.g. examples that can't be understood without motion/animation
+   - ways to provide a good user experience either way
  - &lt;pre> element
  - &lt;code> element
  - better understanding of CSS Combinators